 Although these concepts are woven into lessons throughout the year, having a focus theme and deadline makes it more likely for them to boost their skills.
 And it makes lesson planning simpler as the teacher!

-If they successfully complete at least 10 challenges a year from this Piano Challenge Chart they are eligible for an invite to our Spring Piano Challenge Party.
+If they successfully complete at least 10 challenges a year from this Piano Challenge Chart they get a surprise reward at the last Spring Group Lesson.

 Monthly Piano Challenge Focus Topics

 - Pass off a new level for the One Minute Club Challenge by naming and playing notes quickly.

 - Susan Paradis Notes in the Fast Lane Sheets are gradually leveled and easier than flipping flashcards for this activity.

 - Complete a challenge from the Halloween Surprise Me Sheet.

 - Can you play arpeggios in 12 keys?